plotly/plotly.py-docs/notebooks/getting-started.md

 installation of the plotly [orca](https://github.com/plotly/orca) command line utility and the [`psutil`](https://github.com/giampaolo/psutil) and [`requests`](https://2.python-requests.org/en/master/) Python packages.

+> Note: The `requests` library is used to communicate between the Python process and a local orca server process, it is not used to communicate with any external services.

 These dependencies can all be installed using conda:
 ```
 $ conda install -c plotly plotly-orca psutil requests